 Couples determined to achieve membership in the Mile-High Club have several options.
 Some have been known to repair to the plane's lavatory, or dive under seat blankets, or even rendezvous in an unattended galley late at night during long flights while the other passengers are sleeping.

 Does that appeal to you?
 Obviously, any couple intent on joining the club should observe all safety precautions, obey the seatbelt light, and follow crew instructions before considering soaring into ecstasy.
+And be considerate if you can't be quick if you choose the lav for your loving; other passengers are likely to have urgent needs for the shared bathroom.

 Couples who insist on privacy for their initiation in the Mile High Club may be able to hire an independent pilot of a small plane (where the cockpit is separate from the cabin) to fly them around mile-high for a short period for around a thousand dollars.
 One company in Las Vegas actually sells it as a romantic flight, offering the option of adding to the experience limousine rides to/from the airport, a dozen roses, a box of chocolates, and a bottle of champagne for a fee.
 In addition, you get "official" cards to carry that confirm you're a member of the Mile-High Club.